 Bids are seemingly small but the gains and losses can be immense.
 When turning away or against happens more than turning toward overtime, the bids may lessen resulting in limited or no interaction at all.
 This damages the bonds between partners.
 Successful couples turn towards each other 86% of the time.
 Couples who turned toward bids only 33% of the time were found to be divorced within 5 years.
 This is an immense correlation between the interactions and the longevity and happiness of a relationship overall.

 In the case of bids, the aim is to have consistency rather than grandeur.
-The more often they are offered and received, the more trust and satisfaction you will experience in your relationship.
+The more often they are offered and received, the more trust, satisfaction, and connection you will experience in your relationship.

 What to do next?